laurentiubanica/SensorValue-APPIoT/Appiot_RestfulClient/Readme.txt

 This program  has a separate class to get the resource value.
 Any one can use this class to get the different smart object resource.

+To run this code through command line Please follow the below steps:
+	1. Build this code by running this command:
+		--$	mvn clean package
+	2. TO run this code use this command:
+        --$ java -cp target/Appiot_RestfulClient.jar   org.arun.javabrains.Appiot_RestfulClient.MyClass Dev_Id SmartobjTypeID ResourceTypeId InstanceNumber

+Make Sure that before running this code thorough command line install Maven externally.